 In the end, every person is responsible for their own career.

-You choose if you want to continue working somewhere you hate.
-You also choose if you want to change your circumstances or just continue to complain.
+You choose if you want to continue working somewhere you’re underpaid.
+You also choose if you want to change your circumstances.

-I find many engineers want job security above everything else, given they’re risk-averse.
-Naturally then, it’s easier to complain than to find a better paying job when you don’t get a raise.
+I find many engineers want job security above everything, given they’re risk-averse.
+Naturally then, it’s easier to complain than to find a better-paying job or start a business.

 Do you think engineers are underpaid?
 Why do you think doctor salaries are greater than engineer salaries?